 Screening (Test) Who needs it?
 How often should I get it?
-Breast cancer (mammogram) You may need a mammogram if: • you're 40 or older • you're younger than 40 and cancer runs in your family Every 2 years BRCA 1 and 2 Genes (test to tell you if you have a high risk of some cancers) Your doctor may suggest that you get the BRCA gene test if you have a family history of certain cancers, like breast cancer or ovarian cancer.
+Breast cancer (mammogram) You may need a mammogram if: • you're 40 or older • you're younger than 40 and cancer runs in your family Every 1 to 2 years BRCA 1 and 2 Genes (test to tell you if you have a high risk of some cancers) Your doctor may suggest that you get the BRCA gene test if you have a family history of certain cancers, like breast cancer or ovarian cancer.
 Ask your doctor if a BRCA gene test is right for you.
 One time Blood pressure All women need routine blood pressure screening.
-At routine check-ups Cholesterol You may need a cholesterol screening if: you are 45 or older you smoke you are overweight you have diabetes (high blood sugar) or high blood pressure you have heart disease someone in your family had a heart attack at a young age Once a year Colorectal cancer (colonoscopy) You may need a colonoscopy if: you're 50 or older you have a family history of colon cancer If you are between 76 and 85, ask your doctor if you need a colon cancer screening.
-Every 10 years Depression You may need depression screening if: • you feel down or sad • you feel hopeless • you don't like doing things you used to enjoy At routine check-ups
+At routine check-ups Cholesterol You may need a cholesterol screening if: you are 45 or older you smoke you are overweight you have diabetes (high blood sugar) or high blood pressure you have heart disease someone in your family had a heart attack at a young age Once a year Colon Cancer You may need a colonoscopy (colon cancer screening) if: • you're 45 or older • you have a family history of colon cancer If you are between 76 and 85, ask your doctor if you need a colon cancer screening.
+Ask your Doctor Depression You may need depression screening if: • you feel down or sad • you feel hopeless • you don't like doing things you used to enjoy At routine check-ups